alexbarnsley/esp32-solar-sensor/README.md

 #### auto_update.config.url

 The direct URL to use for downloading a config file.
-If this is not provided, it will use `api.url` and `api.config_endpoint` to generate a URL, along with the token associated with the API requests.
+If this is not provided, it will use `api.url` and `api.sensor_config_endpoint` to generate a URL, along with the token associated with the API requests.

 #### auto_update.config.api_token